pgregoretti/Foodie-App/README.md

 # Foodie
 Foodie is an iOS app that lets users see images of food in their local area to find new restaurants.
 The idea of our application is that our hunger is often visual.
 Foodie uses the GPS coordinates of the user's phone to call the Yelp API and populate an image grid with photos of food.
+This was my final group project from CS4720 Fall 2016 Mobile App Development at University of Virginia.

 When the application first starts, the user is prompted to log in with Google account.
 Afterwards, the application stores the Google account information to local storage and uses this to welcome the user.
 The user then sees an image grid view that is populated with images from a Yelp API call based on the GPS coordinates of the phone.